Evaluating Competitiveness in UEFA's New Champions League Format: Competitive matches: definitions and examples

 In line with the literature (e.g.\ \citet{chater2021, CsatoMolontayPinter2024}), we distinguish three types of non-competitive matches: stakeless, asymmetric, and collusive matches.
 In a stakeless match, both teams are indifferent about the match outcome: no outcome can have an impact on the prize that they collect at the end of the tournament.
 If exactly one of the opponents is indifferent, but the other can still lose the prize it currently holds or obtain a better one depending on the match outcome (and possibly the outcome of other matches), the match is said to be asymmetric.
 A match is collusive if both teams have something at stake, and there exists an outcome such that both teams guarantee their best possible prizes.
 This does not imply that collusion necessarily occurs, but rather that both teams possess aligned incentives to facilitate such an outcome.
-In a competitive match, neither team is indifferent, and their objectives are incompatible, in the sense that collusion cannot help the teams achieve their best possible prizes.
+In a competitive match, neither team is indifferent, and their objectives are incompatible, in the sense that collusion cannot help both teams achieve their best possible prizes.
 Hence, any game that is not asymetric, stakeless, or collusive is considered to be competitive.
+We emphasize that in our context the prize that a team can win depends only on its position in the final ranking.

-Figure \ref{Collusion_example} illustrates non-competitive matches.
-It shows two hypothetical ranking tables of a double round robin tournament next to an opponent graph of the last round, indicating which teams play against each other in the last round.
-Similar to the UEFA Champions League, teams are ranked using a point-based system where teams earn 3 points for a win, 1 point for a draw and no points for a loss; we call this a tournament with score vector (3,1,0).
+Figure \ref{Collusion_example} illustrates each of the states a match can be in.
+It shows two hypothetical ranking tables of a double round robin tournament, as well as a table with the final round matches, indicating for each match its state under both ranking tables.
+Similar to the UEFA Champions League, teams are ranked using a point-based system where teams earn 3 points for a win, 1 point for a tie and no points for a loss; we call this a tournament with score vector (3,1,0).
 Goal difference (GD), i.e.\ the difference between the sum of the goals that a team scored over the matches minus the sum of the goals it conceded, is the primary tie-breaker, followed by goals scored (not shown in the tables).
 There are two prizes: top 3 and top 7.
-It can be verified that both tables are possible outcomes of a double round robin tournament with one round left to play.
+It can be verified that both tables are possible outcomes of a double round robin tournament where the matches indicated in Figure \ref{fig:graph} still need to be played.